psztorc/hyyek-com/index.md

 [More](http://www.truthcoin.info/blog/imex/).

+### 5. If you want to leave BTC, then why not "build on top of" BCH (or BSV)?

+BCH had a [clumsy launch](http://www.truthcoin.info/blog/garp/#ii-bitcoin-cash), has [fewer users](https://bitinfocharts.com/comparison/transactions-btc-bch.html#1y), a much smaller marketcap, and less R&D. Its software has been altered significantly, and unnecessarily.
+These qualities act to repel people who are strategic, sociable, sophisticated, technically-minded, and prudent.
+The decision to support larger blocks did *not* solve the scalability dispute -- it just picked one side over the other.
+The decision to hard fork, was anti-cooperative and set the stage for endless fracturing of the community (ie, BSV).

+BSV has all of these problems, only worse.

-### 5. How do you plan to succeed without partnering with a billionaire / eccentric Australian?
+### 6. How do you plan to succeed without partnering with Blockstream / Bitcoin.com / an eccentric Australian?

 If the project is good, the right partners will find *it*.

 <!--